 StrengthsFinder vs Calling Test: Which One Do You Need?

-If you are trying to decide which one to take — or wondering why one felt incomplete — this comparison will help.
+It is a solid tool.
+It just answers a different question than Calling Test does.
+If you're trying to decide which one to take — or wondering why one of them felt incomplete — here's an honest comparison.

 What StrengthsFinder Measures

-CliftonStrengths (developed by Gallup) identifies your top talent themes from a list of 34 — things like Achiever, Learner, Strategic, Empathy, Connectedness, Ideation.
+CliftonStrengths, developed by Gallup, identifies your top talent themes from a fixed list of 34 — patterns like Achiever, Learner, Strategic, Empathy, Connectedness, Ideation.
+It measures what you are naturally good at — the recurring patterns of thought, feeling, and behavior that you can apply productively.

-Focus: Professional development, team building, and leveraging natural strengths for performance.
+- Focus.
+Professional development, team building, and leveraging natural strengths for performance.

 What Calling Test Measures